Money and debt advice

 - List all of your income, including all benefits.

 - Check you have claimed all the benefits you are entitled to.
-You can complete a benefits check online at www.entitledto.co.uk.
-Your local Citizens Advice Bureau can assist with this.
+Complete a benefits check online.

 - Look at ways to increase your income, for example, getting an additional part time job or taking in a lodger.
 Ensure you check how this affects your benefits.